-The good news is, both operating models have already been tested in parallel financial services industry contexts.
+The good news is, both operating models have already been implemented in parallel financial services industry contexts.

-We do not have a candidate or even a political party problem, we have a political systems problem.
+We do not have a candidate or even a political party problem, we have a "political systems problem."
 That is, candidates and parties are behaving as aligned with how the political system rewards participants.
 This reward alignment encourages reduced vote significance.
 The 2021 U.S. Capitol attack is symptomatic of reduced vote significance.

-Our country’s founders were decidedly suspicious of political parties.
+Our country’s founders were profoundly suspicious of political parties.
 James Madison considered them necessary evils:

 “The inference to which we are brought is, that the causes of faction cannot be removed, and that relief is only to be sought in the means of controlling its effects.”

 (please note: "faction" is another name for a political party)